Andriy Mandziy

 Andriy Vasylyovych Mandziy (Андрій Васильович Мандзій; born 19 February 1988) is a Ukrainian luger.
-He competed at the 2014 and 2018 Winter Olympics.
+He competed at the 2014, 2018, 2022, and 2026 Winter Olympics.

 Career

 Mandziy's first World Cup season was the 2008–09 season.
 He finished in his first World Cup race 46th in Igls, Austria.
-As of February 2022, Madziy's best personal World Cup finish was 14th during the 2020–21 season in the men's singles event held in Winterberg, Germany.
+As of December 2025, Madziy's best personal World Cup finishes were 9th during the 2022–23 season on 7 January 2023 and during the 2023–24 season on 25 February 2024 in the men's singles events both held in Sigulda, Latvia.

+On January 5, 2025, Mandziy finished third in the mixed relay event in Sigulda.
+The team also included Tunytska, Hoy, Kachmar, Stetskiv, and Mokh.
+This marked the first ever medal for Ukraine in the relay event.

 At the 2014 Winter Olympics, he was 31st in the men's singles event.
 On December 27, 2017, Mandziy qualified for the 2018 Winter Olympics.
 At the Olympics, he was 40th in the singles' race due to losing control over his luge during the first race.
 In 2022, Andriy Mandziy was nominated for his third Winter Games in Beijing.
+In the singles event, he finished 27th and didn't qualify for the fourth run due to a disastrous first run after falling off his sledge.

 Personal life

 Andriy Mandziy graduated from Lviv State University of Physical Culture.
 He works as a sports instructor.
 His hobbies are music and sports.